OpenPsiMu/ThePhysicsHub/.github/ISSUE_TEMPLATE.md

 # Short Descriptive Title

-Please include the the issue here.
+Please include the issue here.
 If it is a bug, please write the steps to reproduce the bug.

 ## Type of issue